-Unmet financial obligations to the college will result in a hold on student academic records.
-A hold could prevent readmission, class registration, receipt of a diploma or transcript, or financial aid processing.
+Unmet financial obligations to the college will result in a hold on student academic records or their class schedule being dropped for that semester.
+A hold could prevent readmission, class registration, receipt of a diploma or transcript, and/or financial aid processing.
 Financial obligations to the college include, but are not limited to, student account balance, parking fines, library fines, and campus life fines.
-Brevard College accepts cash, personal checks, money orders, Visa, MasterCard and Discover for payment.
-If paying by personal check, please be advised that it may take up to two weeks for the check to clear.
-Thus, transcripts or diploma will not be released until the check has cleared the bank.
+Brevard College accepts cash, personal checks, money orders, Visa, MasterCard and Discover for payment (American Express not accepted).
+If paying by personal check, please be advised that it may take up to two weeks for the check to clear; thus, a transcript or diploma will not be released until after the check has cleared the bank.